dvolk/sc/README.md

 ## Node requirements

-To use sc to manage services and deployments, the username running sc must be able to ssh into the nodes using the node names as the `root` user, without any authentication or other challenge.
+To use `sc` to manage services and deployments, the username running `sc` must be able to ssh into the nodes using the node names as the `root` user, without any authentication or other challenge.
 There are no other prerequisites for nodes, other than those you impose in your deployment scripts.

-Using control master connections is recommended for performance.
+Using ssh connection multiplexing is recommended for performance.
 This will allow `sc` to use those connections to run commands on the nodes quickly.

 Here is an example `.ssh/config`: